knutnergaard/smufolib/docs/user_guide.rst

 Changing Measurement Units
 --------------------------

-You can get or set engraving defaults, anchor coordinates, glyph bounding box and advance width in either font units or staff spaces, whatever suits your workflow.
+You can get or set engraving defaults, anchor coordinates, glyph bounds and advance widths in either font units or staff spaces -- whatever suits your workflow.
 By default, all values are expressed in font units unless changed.
 To switch to staff spaces, set either :attr:`.EngravingDefaults.spaces` or :attr:`.Smufl.spaces` to :obj:`True`, e.g.::